West Point Traditions

 Recondo Badge

-The Recondo award takes its name from the famous Vietnam-Era Recondo School.
-The standards for receiving the coveted Recondo badge have changed over time as cadet summer training has adapted, but the basic premise remains the same: Cadets who earn the badge are expected to be physically fit, mentally tough, and of expert tactical proficiency.
+The Recondo award takes its name from the famous Vietnam-era Recondo School.
+The standards for receiving the coveted Recondo badge have changed over time as cadet summer training adapted, but the basic premise remains the same: Cadets who earn the badge are expected to be physically fit, mentally tough, and of expert tactical proficiency.

 Athletic Traditions